+Interface Info Code

+Pind Edit Help

 WHAT IS IT?

 This model explores the stability of predator-prey ecosystems.
 Such a system is called unstable if it tends to result in extinction for one or more species involved.
 In contrast, a system is stable if it tends to maintain itself over time, despite fluctuations in population sizes.

 HOW IT WORKS

-There are two main variations to this model.
+There are two main variations to thi s model.

-In the first variation, wolves and sheep wander randomly around the landscape, while the wolves look for sheep to prey on.
-Each step costs the wolves energy, and they must eat sheep in order to replenish their energy - when they run out of energy they die.
-To allow the population to continue, each wolf or sheep has a fixed probability of reproducing at each time step.
-This variation produces interesting population dynamics, but is ultimately unstable.
+In the first variation, wolves and s wolves look for sheep to prey on.
+Ea sheep in order to replenish their en the population to continue, each wol each time step.
+This variation produ ultimately unstable. ch step cos ergy - when f or sheep sts the n they r has a f wolves run out o fixed pro energy, and of energy t obability o d they mu they die. of reprod st eat To allow